selagueo/selagueo/README.md

 ### Hello World 👋 🌎

-My name is **José Lagos**, I'm 23 years old and this is my personal GitHub.
+My name is **José Lagos**, I'm 23 years old developer student from Argentina, Mendoza. 🇦🇷 🍇

 A little resume about myself:

 - 📚 I’m currently studying Information Systems Engineering.
-- 👨🏽‍💻 I’m currently learning backend development.
+- 👨🏽‍💻 I’m currently looking for job proposals.
-- 👯 I’m looking to collaborate on multiple projects.
+- 👯 I'm passionate about Java language and backend development, but open to learn frontend too!
-- 📫 How to reach me: Via Email at joselagos972@gmail.com
+- 📫 How to reach me: Via Email at joselagos972@gmail.com or clicking on my LinkedIn profile.
-- 😄 Pronouns: He / Him
+- 😄 Pronouns: He / Him.
-- 👀 Fun fact: I love tennis more than I love my Nintendos.
+- 👀 Fun fact: Some of my hobbies are painting and playing tennis, but I also love collecting retro consoles.